samtupy/nvgt/doc/src/references/builtin/!Streams/!Streams.md

 More datastreams could be added to the engine at any time.

 The available datastreams are listed below in this subsection of the documentation.

+All streams are derived from the datastream class, so you will want to have a look at the documentation for that class first before seeing what extras are provided by the datastream you want to work with.